 Pilates for golf.
-The TIC team has experience to teach everyone from the beginner non-sports person to the advanced golfer educating clients how to condition their body to perform their sport.
-The company provides private lessons, classes, movement training workshops, golf & fitness trips and ladies golf travel in the UK and abroad.
+The TIC team has experience to teach everyone from the beginner non-sports person to the advanced golfer on how to condition your body to perform your sport.
+The company provides private lessons, classes, movement training workshops and golf & fitness trips.

 Linda is the Creative Director and has worked with major sports and corporate brands for the last 20 years and is also an ASQ volunteer golf coach.
 She worked with Body Control Pilates, the largest Pilates teaching organisation in Europe, developing their Pilates for Golfers teaching programme.

 We use the Body Control Pilates method based on the work of Joseph Pilates to build strength without adding bulk, balance the strength with flexibility and achieve a good connection between mind and body.
 Book a private lesson or join a class, all levels welcome!

 Target your deep postural muscles to build strength from the inside out and to get the body into correct alignment.
 It improves your posture!

 Help reshape your body to become leaner and more toned.
 You are encouraged to breathe more efficiently by using your breath to expand and close the lower ribcage.
 Pilates focus on creating a strong ‘powerhouse’ of central muscles around the spine.

 Progressive learning of safe movement skills to get more and more strength and confidence to try the advanced exercises.

 Get the basics right and you will be able to enjoy the benefits of Pilates for the rest of your life!

 Body Control Pilates teachers provide teaching of the highest quality.